nats-io/spring-nats/README.md

 ### Multiple NATS Connections <a name="multi"></a>

-By default the autoconfigure modules will create a single NATS connection which is shared by any binders/dependencies.
+By default the autoconfigure modules will create a single NATS connection and the binders will create a second one.

+> An example multi-binder-sample is in progress, but is not working currently.
+The named binders are not getting configured by their environments.

 ## Using the NATS Cloud Stream Binder <a name="binder"></a>